flynx/object.js/README.md

 # object.js

-object.js provides a set of tools for constructing and maintaining object constructors and for managing their inheritance relations.
+object.js provides a set of tools for making and maintaining object constructors and for managing their inheritance relations.